 Once you’ve assembled this analysis, you’ll have a very strong idea of your future workforce needs and what it will take to bridge the gap.

 We hope you’ve found this guide helpful in laying a foundation for effective labor forecasting.
-For more workforce and resource management tips, visit our blog.
+For more workforce and resource planning tips, visit our blog.